mahaliahr/research-notes/src/site/notes/published/phd-live-about-page.md

 The source code and content structure live in the public repository here: https://github.com/mahaliahr/phd-live _this site is a constant work in progress_

+### How it's built

+[PhD-Live](https://phd.mm-hr.com/) is built from my evolving collection of notes, managed locally in Obsidian and published automatically as a living website. [^1]

+[^1]: _The system is based on an adapted version of the open-source [Digital Garden Eleventy](https://github.com/oleeskild/obsidian-digital-garden) framework - which transforms a folder of Markdown notes into a browsable, interlinked network of ideas._

 ### Why it exists

 This website forms part of my practice-based PhD at the Creative Computing Institute, UAL.